kanagarajnn/wireless-technology-5g-notes/Introduction/5G_Physical_Layer_Design_High_Level_Overview.md

   - Provide system and control information.
   - Ensure stable and efficient communication.

-## Purpose of This Course
+## Purpose of This Resource

-This course is designed to:
+This resource is designed to:
 - Provide an in-depth understanding of **5G physical layer channels and signals**.
 - Explain **how these signals are designed** and **their specific roles**.
 - Cover the **3GPP specifications** that define these signals and their usage.